-“Time is a very important lever,” said Feinberg, and to resolve the current standoff in Washington, “both sides, on behalf of their constituents, will walk right up to the deadline.
+“Time is a very important lever,” said Feinberg, and to resolve the current standoff in Washington, he says that “both sides, on behalf of their constituents, will walk right up to the deadline.
 It might be Christmas Eve, it might be New Year’s Eve – but I would suspect that both sides, with their very sophisticated and experienced negotiators, will walk right up to the cliff, look at the calendar, and strike a deal for the good of the country.”

 Feinberg added, “Everybody focuses on substantive content – here’s what we want in the way of taxes, here’s what we want on spending – but in a way this is all faint and dodge.”

-An attorney whose skill at mediation and dispute resolution led to his appointment as head of the BP Deepwater Horizon Disaster Victim Compensation Fund as well as the September 11th compensation fund, Feinberg said he believes that “both sides are ready, at the 11th hour, to bend in order to accomplish a deal, and I suspect that at the end of the day, the deal will be on a piece of yellow paper.”
+An attorney whose skill at mediation and dispute resolution led to his appointment as head of the BP Deepwater Horizon Disaster Victim Compensation Fund, as well as the September 11th compensation fund, Feinberg said he believes that “both sides are ready, at the 11th hour, to bend in order to accomplish a deal, and I suspect that at the end of the day, the deal will be on a piece of yellow paper.”

-The two major sticking points – tax increases for Republicans and entitlement cuts for Democrats – are so hardwired within each party that any compromise on either side could brand both the negotiator and the party as a failure.
+The two major sticking points – tax increases for Republicans and entitlement cuts for Democrats – are so hardwired within each party that any compromise on either side could brand both the negogiator and the party as a failure.

 Recognizing this, Feinberg said, “Neither side will take credit for the deal, but they will say, ‘This is the deal, we’ll sign it, and we have no pride of authorship on this deal.’
-It will not be that the Speaker capitulated on taxes, or Obama capitulated on spending.
+It will not be that the Speaker capitulated on taxes, and or Obama capitulated on spending.
 [Instead], it will be, ‘Here is the deal … if you like it, we’ll take credit for it, and if you don’t like it – blame the other guy.’
 It will be a generic deal that they will both simply sign at the bottom.”

-Feinberg said he does not think either side stands to lose ground in the public’s estimation the longer this standoff continues.
+Feinberg says he does not think either side stands to lose ground in the public’s estimation the longer this standoff continues.
 “As long as there’s a deal reached and the fiscal cliff is averted, both sides will achieve a tremendous political success,” he said.
 “And that’s what I would expect when you have two expert negotiators like the president and the speaker.”

 Unlike in labor negotiations or other settlements, where each side is firmly set on its point of view, Feinberg said that resolving the fiscal cliff is especially hard because of the difficulty each side has in delivering its own constituency.